-Michigan Wolverines punter Blake O’Neill was having a GAME.
-After UM’s opening drive against rival Michigan State stalled, O’Neill launched an 80-yard bomb (!!) that was downed at MSU’s 2-yard line.
-Throughout the back-and-forth game between No. 7 Michigan State and No. 12 Michigan, O’Neill punted seven times for 312 yards, including three punts inside the 20 — It was the best statistical game of his lone season in Ann Arbor, Michigan.
+Michigan Wolverines punter Blake O'Neill was having a GAME.
+After UM's opening drive against rival Michigan State stalled, O'Neill launched an 80-yard bomb (!!) that was downed at MSU's 2-yard line.
+Throughout the back-and-forth game between No. 7 Michigan State and No. 12 Michigan on October 17, 2015, O'Neill punted seven times for 312 yards, including three punts inside the 20 -- it was the best statistical game of his lone season in Ann Arbor, Michigan.

 However, O'Neill's eighth punt attempt is the only one college football fans remember.

 It was fourth-and-2 from the Michigan 47-yard line.
 The Wolverines led 23-21 with 10 seconds to play in the fourth quarter.
 Head coach Jim Harbaugh sent his punt team out with two things in mind: Don't let the Spartans return the kick, and do not, under any circumstances, mess up the snap.